CMMC 2.0 Compliance

 NIST SP 800-171

-CMMC Level 2 directly implements all 110 NIST 800-171 Rev. 2 controls
+CMMC Level 2 directly maps to all 110 NIST 800-171 controls

 Combined Value

-Single evidence collection satisfies both NIST 800-171 and CMMC requirements
+Single evidence collection satisfies both frameworks

 NIST SP 800-171

-CMMC Level 2 directly implements all 110 NIST 800-171 Rev. 2 controls
+CMMC Level 2 directly maps to all 110 NIST 800-171 controls

 Combined Value

-Single evidence collection satisfies both NIST 800-171 and CMMC requirements
+Single evidence collection satisfies both frameworks

 DFARS 252.204-7012